JonayedHossenAntor/todo-list-maker/README.md

-# TodoListMaker
+# Todo List Maker
-A python-flask based Todo-list maker.
-Create and keep a private record of all the important things you wish to do!
+A to-do list generator using python-flask.
+Make a list of all the major things you want to do and keep it confidential.

-Requirements:
+## Requirements:
 python
 pip
 peewee
 Flask

-How To Install and Run the Project :
+## How To Install and Run the Project :
 Install the Dependencies using pip install -r requirements.txt.

 Run the project using python app.py.